Harnessing process data in medical injection molding to enhance quality assurance and efficiency

 During my time in the medical devices industry, I have seen several major changes.
 In 2010, when I started out, companies were still skeptical towards cavity pressure measurement.
 Those that went on to integrate the technology were mainly interested in using it for straightforward process monitoring, ignoring more sophisticated opportunities.
 When I joined Kistler, one major project was the creation of ComoNeo, a system which was a serious level-up to the previous solution ComoInjection.
 As a software designed specifically for injection molders, ComoNeo provided a much better user experience and was quickly very successful on the market.
 It also attracted a lot of interest from the medical field.
 To meet the needs of medtech companies, we created a company-internal group to unite experts from the areas of plastics applications and advanced manufacturing.
 While the former bring a lot of material expertise, the latter have extensive knowledge in the monitoring of joining and assembly processes.
 Joining forces, the team saw the immense potential of gathering and analyzing meaningful data in the medical field.
 This has lead to Kistler to becoming the sole provider of the process navigator Stasa QC by Stasa, which enables the process monitoring system to provide efficient, automated documentation of the test plans and also to perform the corresponding process analyses.
 Most recently, we have also presented AkvisIO IME (Injection Molding Edition), our inhouse process data solution to the broader public at Fakuma.

 You mentioned quality monitoring and assurance.
-What are the peculiarities in the MedTech industry here?
+What are the peculiarities in the medtech industry here?

 Quality management and quality assurance is essential in the medical industry as companies manufacture highly sensible products.
 Regulations such as Good Manufacturing Practice (GMP) in the US and Medical Device Regulations (MDR) in Europe require companies to comply with strict and ever more extensive standards.
 They have to keep an impeccable paper trail throughout the entire production processes, just as the saying goes: “If it hasn’t been documented, it doesn't exist.”
 This need for full documentation puts a lot of pressure on companies.
 It increases the demand for integrated process solutions that both document and optimize all relevant process parameters.
 The ComoNeo process monitoring system by Kistler, for instance, accurately measures the pressure in all cavities and compares the resulting curve with the nominal curve.
 ComoNeoPREDICT uses artificial intelligence to predict product quality based on cavity pressure and temperature curves.
 All things considered, I believe that there is still a lot of untapped potential for digital solutions.

-Where are Medtech companies already using of digital solutions?
+Where are medtech companies already using of digital solutions?

 Currently, there are software modules and algorithms that allow injection molders to automatically adjust process parameters if the measurement curve deviates from a previously defined ideal curve.
 For instance, if the cavity pressure measured by direct, indirect or non-contact sensors is too high or too low, the system can adjust the switch-over point automatically.
 The Multiflow software module by Kistler balances filling multiple cavities very efficiently.
 It analyzes fill-time differences between the cavities based on cavity pressure.
 It then adjusts the tip temperature of the hot runner automatically to achieve a more simultaneous filling.
 Using automation is becoming ever more relevant as we look at a growing shortage of skilled workers on the shop floor.